HoukasaurusRex/dropbox-paper-cms/README.md

 Using [Dropbox Paper APIs](https://dropbox.github.io/dropbox-api-v2-explorer/) to generate static content your CMS website

-*WARNING*: Sidebar auto-generation currently only compatible with vuepress
+*WARNING*: Sidebar auto-generation currently only compatible with vuepress *WARNING*: This node module is an experiment with [ES Modules](https://nodejs.org/api/esm.html) and is incompatible with [CommonJS](https://requirejs.org/) environments in its current state.
+Future releases will provide dual-compatibility, but for support in CommonJS environments, use version 1.0.2.

 ![dropbox](assets/dropbox.png)
 ![vuepress](assets/vuepress.png)